LeoQK/Manual/README.md

 ## How It Works

+Mapcontrol collaborates with gamers and organizations to advance the application of gaming skills to enterprise.

 ### Core Belief

 Video games are considered entertainment technology for consumer play.
 But in our complex world, games and gamers have vast potential to contribute to enterprise decision-making.
 We believe that gaming skillsets can be critical assets to organizations in tackling the complex problems of our world.